rondlite/reaction-docs/website/versioned_docs/version-v1.1.0/orders.md

 title: Order Processing
 ---

-To view and process orders, login and click on the Reaction logo.
+To view and process orders, login and click on the Demandogo.
 You'll be able to view your orders in the right-hand sidebar.

 ![](/assets/admin-dashboard-orders.png "Demand Cluster Dashboard")